kyauk/kyauk/README.md

 Hi!
 My name is Jason, and I'm currently a 3rd year undergraduate @ Stanford University.

-I love to dabble in AI and Medicine, with current more focused interests in generative modeling for dynamic worlds, as well as using biological constraints to solve hard CV problems in the space.
+I love to dabble in AI and Medicine, with current more focused interests in generative modeling for dynamic worlds to solve computationally complex physical and biological problems.

 In my free time, I like to play basketball, go on runs, soak in nature with hikes, and root for the 49ers on Sundays.
 You can contact me: jkyauk@stanford.edu